0cjs/vagrant-demo/README.md

-* [`ansible/sample.yml`] demonstrates various things that do not change the guest, including including tasks, variables and a sample role (that does nothing) created with `ansible-galaxy init template-role -p ansible/roles/`
+* [`ansible/sample.yml`] demonstrates various things that do not change the guest, including including tasks, variables and a sample role (that does nothing) created with ` ansible-galaxy init template-role -p ansible/roles/ `.

 * [`ansible/setup.yml`] does basic setup of a host such as installing useful packages; Vagrant uses this to provision the guest.